ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `TRACEABILITY_COMPRESSIONLEVEL`: The gzip compression level for the output event.
 Default value is **3**.

 `TRACEABILITY_BULKMAXSIZE`: Maximum number of events to bulk in a single ingestion request.
 Default value is 100.

 `TRACEABILITY_TIMEOUT`: Time to wait for ingestion response.
 Default value is 300s.

+`TRACEABILITY_WORKER`: The number of workers in the Traceability agent making connections to the TRACEABILITY_HOST.
+It is recommended to change this for high volume machine.
+Default value is **2**.

 Security connection settings: By default, for connecting to API Gateway, the agent uses TLS 1.2 with a predefined list of cipher suites.
 Refer to [Administer API Manager agent security](/docs/central/connect-api-manager/agent-security-api-manager/) section for changing this behavior.